skyvers/skyve-cookbook/README.md

 Then redploy your app (or restart your app server).

 #### Testing end points
 The SessionFilter will allow you to interact with the end points while you have a valid Session, and you'll be redirected to a login page at the first interaction to authenticate.
 Once you've logged in, you can then exercise the endpoints using your browser.
-The SessionFilter allows you to make REST calls after initial login that will propagate the remote user onto the REST call’s execution context (the logged in user).
+The SessionFilter allows you to make REST calls after initial login that will propagate the remote user onto the REST call's execution context (the logged in user).

 For example: